 The water and sand—and frac fluids—that go downhole are pumped at extreme pressures.
 This procedure serves to fracture the oil-bearing (or gas-bearing) rock far below the surface.
-Later, once the pressure has been taken off the well, the water flows back up to the wellhead and out of the well.
-But the sand that was pumped downhole remains in the fissures of the rock, and this impedes the rock from collapsing the fissures.
+Later, once the pressure has been taken off the well, the water flows back up to the wellhead.
+And out of the well.
+But the sand that was pumped downhole remains in the fissures of the rock.
+This impedes the rock from collapsing the fissures.
 They remain “propped” open by the sand, which some refer to as the “proppant.”

-Thus, pathways are made for oil and gas to flow out of the rock and into the wellbore—and from there up to the surface, whether on their own formation pressure or “artificially” lifted by a pumping action.
+Thus, pathways are made for oil and gas to flow out of the rock and into the wellbore.
+And from there to the surface, whether on their own formation pressure or “artificially” lifted by a pump.

 The place of wireline companies in this “well completion” process is at the front end—a wireline crew perforates the rock formations to prepare them for the pressure pumping (frac’ing) activity.